INCATools/ontology-access-kit/docs/implementations/sqldb.rst

 We use the SQLA Models from the [semantic-sql](https://github.com/cmungall/semantic-sql/) project.

-This is under-the-hood and users of obolib don't need to know the details.
+This is under-the-hood and users of oaklib don't need to know the details.
 However, if you ever need to craft a custom complex query this can provide a useful way to do this.

-.. currentmodule:: obolib.implementations.sqldb.model
+.. currentmodule:: oaklib.implementations.sqldb.model

 .. autoclass:: Statements
 .. autoclass:: Edge